Masood-Salik/IoT-Project-Weight-and-Volume-Measurement/README.md

+IoT based Weight and Volume Measurement for Healthcare​

 This page will show weekly update in description.

 02/02/23 -20/02/23 : Literature review and finalize all the tools and devices that will be utilized in the proposed system.